Hyperfunctions in $A$-model Localization

-Here, $\mathfrak{m}$ is the quantized $\text{U}(1)$ gauge flux on $S^{2}$, $u$ parameterizes the bosonic scalar $\sigma$ in the vector multiplet, $\mathcal{C}_{\text{JK}}$ is the complex contour specified by a Jeffrey-Kirwan residue type prescription, $u^{s}$ is the insertion, the complexified Fayet-Illiopolous (FI) term $q^{\mathfrak{m}}=e^{-(\zeta+i\theta)\mathfrak{m}}$ is the classical contribution, and $u^{N(\mathfrak{m}+1)}$ is the one-loop contribution of chiral multiplets without twisted masses.
+Here, $\mathfrak{m}$ is the quantized $\text{U}(1)$ gauge flux on $S^{2}$, $u$ parameterizes the bosonic scalar $\sigma$ in the vector multiplet, $\mathcal{C}_{\text{JK}}$ is the complex contour specified by the Jeffrey-Kirwan (JK) residue prescription, $s$ is the number of insertions, the complexified Fayet-Iliopoulos (FI) term $\xi^{\mathfrak{m}}=e^{-(\zeta+i\theta)\mathfrak{m}}$ is the classical contribution, and $u^{N(\mathfrak{m}+1)}$ is the one-loop contribution without twisted masses.
 For references, see page 54 of \cite{Benini:2015noa}, page 72 of \cite{Closset:2015rna}, and page 25 of \cite{Benini:2016hjo}.

-The correlator (\ref{eq:CPN_correlatorJK1}) is evaluated by first integrating then summing.
-The integral is evaluated according to a JK residue type prescription, which requires a choice for the JK parameter $\eta$.
-Choosing $\eta>0$, the prescription is to take the residue of the pole $u=0$.
-When $s=N(\mathfrak{m}+1)-1$, the JK contour captures the contribution of the pole at $u=0$ and the integral is evaluated as a standard residue.
-When $s\neq N(\mathfrak{m}+1)-1$, the integral evaluates to zero.
-In particular, the correlator is only non-zero when the selection rule
+The evaluation of the integral in (\ref{eq:CPN_correlatorJK1}) requires a choice of the JK parameter $\eta$.
+For $\eta>0$, the contour $\mathcal{C}_{\text{JK}}$ encloses the pole at $u=0$.
+The corresponding residue is then equal to one when the selection rule

-is satisfied.
-The selection rule relates the number of insertions $s$ to the flux $\mathfrak{m}$ and the number of chiral multiplets $N$, which constrains the subsequent sum over $\mathfrak{m}$.

-In what follows, we consider the case when the linear twisted superpotential is zero and the classical contribution is equal to one.
-In this case, the correlator (\ref{eq:CPN_correlatorJK1}) reduces to

-In what follows, we aim to reproduce (\ref{eq:CPN_correlatorJK3}) via the distributional formula for observables in section \ref{subsec:Results-of-localization}.
+is satisfied, and vanishes otherwise.
+In what follows, we verify our localization computation by first reproducing the selection rule (\ref{eq:CPN_selectionRule}), then recovering a complex contour integral description of the correlator that coincides with the one in (\ref{eq:CPN_correlatorJK1}).